thoughtbot/maybe_haskell/release/maybe_haskell.md

 add (x, y) = x + y
 ```

-This results in type signatures you might expect, where the argument types are
+This results in the sort of type signatures you might expect, where the argument types are
 shown separate from the return types.
 The problem with this form is that partial
 application can be cumbersome.
 How do you add 5 to every element in a list?